Temporary Work Visa | Short Stay Specialist Visa Application – Subclass 400

 Emergency and Exceptional Circumstances

 In very limited circumstances, the subclass 400 visa can be granted for person who are engaging in an activity identified as being of national significance.
-Emergency workers after a natural disaster would qualify for this visa.
+Emergency workers after a natural disaster would qualify for the short stay specialist visa.
 During the application for this visa, a letter of support will be required from an Australian Commonwealth, state or territory emergency authority.